-This is a list of the gear I currently use on my cycle tours and bikepacking trips, together with manufacturer and retailer links.
+This is a list of the varied gear and equipment I currently use on my cycle tours and bikepacking trips, together with manufacturer and retailer links.

-What follows is a collection representing 18 years of riding Earth, buying and making cycle touring and bikepacking gear, and publishing blog posts and videos about it.
+The collection represents 19 years of riding Earth on long-haul (months/years) and short-haul (days/weeks) trips, buying and making cycle touring and bikepacking gear, and publishing blog posts, books and occasional videos on the topic.
 I hope it’s interesting, but please don’t assume I’d recommend every item on the list to you.
 Gear choice is a personal thing.

 Cycle Touring Equipment